invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 # Build a Caching Service on Google Cloud using Valkey, Spring Boot, and PostgreSQL

-Modern applications need to deliver fast, responsive user experiences at scale.
-Whether you're hosting an e-commerce storefront, running a real-time gaming backend, or providing dynamic content APIs, performance and reliability are key.
-One tried-and-true way to meet these demands is by adding a caching layer.

 In this tutorial, we’ll walk through the architectural concepts and deployment steps for creating a high-performance caching service on Google Cloud.
 Using a combination of Java, Spring Boot, PostgreSQL, and [Valkey](https://github.com/invertase/valkey-demos), an in-memory key-value store with Redis-like interfaces, you can significantly reduce latency, offload your primary database, and deliver consistent, low-latency responses.